 If you’re anything like me, your inner Monica demands a clean house, even if you’re exhausted from chasing around after the kids all day.

+This is where a routine can really come in handy.
 Keeping a clean house really doesn’t have to be stressful, or take hours and hours of your precious time.

 I’ve got a cleaning schedule that really works for me.
 There are certain jobs I do every single day, these are the things that make it easier for me to relax in the evening!